-Sitka Gear is designed to provide exceptional weather protection and breathability.
-Because Hunters seek the trail less traveled, garments naturally build-up dirt and other surface contaminants such as blood, sweat and campfire smoke which can reduce the effectiveness of the textile’s performance and breathability.
-Routine Care and maintenance ensures the optimum performance of your Sitka Gear.
+SITKA Gear is designed to provide exceptional weather protection and breathability.
+Because hunters seek the trail less traveled, garments naturally build-up dirt and other surface contaminants such as blood, sweat and campfire smoke which can reduce the effectiveness of the textile’s performance and breathability.
+Routine care and maintenance ensures the optimum performance of your SITKA Gear.

 Not only are GORE-TEX® garments built to last, they are easy to care for.
 Routine care will ensure excellent performance and extend their useful life.
 Be sure to follow the manufacturer’s care instructions–typically found on the inside tag.

 Before laundering your garment, zip the front closure, pockets and pit zips completely, and fasten all flaps and straps.
 Be sure to follow the garment manufacturer’s instructions to ensure high performance.

-Try and avoid washing your GORE-TEX® Garment with other heavily soiled clothing.
+Try and avoid washing your GORE-TEX® garment with other heavily-soiled clothing.
 However, you can wash moderate or light soiled garments together.

-NOTE: Do not use powder detergents or any products that contain fabric softeners, conditioners, stain removers or bleach as they will affect garment performance and DWR Treatment.
+NOTE: Do not use powder detergents or any products that contain fabric softeners, conditioners, stain removers or bleach as they will affect garment performance and DWR treatment.

 Do not use chlorine bleach.

-We recommend line-drying your garment; it uses less energy and reduces your impact on the environment.
+We recommend line-drying your garment.
+It uses less energy and reduces your impact on the environment.
 Once the garment is dry, it only takes 20 minutes of tumble-drying to revitalize the durable water repellent (DWR) finish of a GORE-TEX® garment.

 If you use a dryer, we recommend a gentle cycle with medium heat.
 Because today’s high-efficiency dryers shut off as soon as the moisture rate inside the dryer reaches a certain level, continue the cycle an additional 20 minutes to reactivate the DWR.

-If unable to tumble dry, iron the dry garment on gentle setting (warm, no steam) by placing a towel or cloth between the garment and the iron.
-This will help reactivate DWR treatment on your garment’s outer fabric.
+If unable to tumble dry, iron the dry garment on a gentle setting (warm, no steam) by placing a towel or cloth between the garment and the iron.
+This will help reactivate the DWR treatment on your garment’s outer fabric.

 When the factory applied treatment can no longer be reactivated, apply a new water-repellent treatment available as a pump-spray or wash-in product to the garment’s outer fabric.
 More information under 'What is DWR'.

 DWR is not permanent.
 Regular wear and tear, plus exposure to dirt, detergents, campfire smoke, cooking odors and other impurities diminish the protective DWR treatment.
-When water no longer beads up on your garment’s outer fabric, you can restore its DWR by using a topical spray-pump or a wash-in DWR treatment available at retail outdoor stores.
+When water no longer beads up on your garment’s outer fabric, you can restore its DWR properties by using a topical spray-pump or a wash-in DWR treatment available at retail outdoor stores.
 These special treatments help maintain and restore the DWR on the outer shell fabric of the garment so that it remains water and stain repellent.

 DWR is reactivated after a standard wash dry cycle.
-Once the garment is dry we recommend an extra 20 minutes of tumble-drying to fully revitalize the DWR treatment.
-DWR is not permanent and if a garment wet’s out quickly after being reactivated it’s time to restore it.
+Once the garment is dry, we recommend an extra 20 minutes of tumble-drying to fully revitalize the DWR treatment.
+DWR is not permanent and if a garment wets out quickly after being reactivated, it’s time to restore it.

 We recommend pump-action sprays instead of aerosol sprays to reduce the environmental impact.
 However, technically an aerosol spray can be used.